MCS-Cyber/MCS-Cyber/README.md

 # Hello, I'm Michael Saliba
 <a href="www.linkedin.com/in/michael-saliba-1171a1156"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an upcoming graduate with a robust background in technology and cybersecurity, driven by a passion for solving intricate challenges.
-With a strong foundation in program and operations leadership developed through years of experience at Alstom and an educational trajectory focused on computer systems, I am dedicated to leveraging my skills to drive education and enhance security in the tech industry.
+I am an upcoming graduate from Fanshawe College with a robust background in technology and cybersecurity, driven by a passion for solving intricate challenges.
+With a strong foundation in program and operations leadership developed through years of experience in other industries and an educational trajectory focused on computer systems, I am dedicated to leveraging my skills to drive education in cybersecurity and enhance security frameworks across diverse sectors.
+My goal is to apply innovative technologies and strategic insights to strengthen digital infrastructures and safeguard sensitive information.

 ## Objective